 Co-enrollment is when two programs enroll and serve the same individual concurrently or sequentially.
 The objective of co-enrollment is to broaden services, maximize flexibility and service delivery to eligible populations.
-Subrecipient shall justify and document the customer's need and the services to be provided before co-enrollment.
-Subrecipient shall identify and track the funding streams that pay the costs of services provided to individuals who are participating in programs concurrently and ensure no duplication of services.
-The customer must clearly understand the programs in which they are participating, and the Subrecipient shall use case notes to document the separation of services.
+The Subrecipient shall justify and document the customer's need and the services contemplated before co-enrollment will be allowed.
+The Subrecipient shall identify and track the funding streams that pay the costs of services provided to individuals who are participating in programs concurrently and ensure no duplication of services will be received.
+The customer must have a clear understanding of the programs in which they are participating.
+The Subrecipient shall use case notes to document the separation of services.